Galaxy-SRS-360/Galaxy-SRS-360/README.md

 ## 🌱 Learning

-I'm currently diving into the world of Robotics Operating System (ROS) to expand my knowledge and skills.
+- I'm currently diving into the world of Robotics Operating System (ROS) to expand my knowledge and skills.
+- I'm learning about hardware firmware to better understand low-level software interactions with hardware.
+- I'm exploring emerging technologies like AI, edge computing, and IoT to see how they can be integrated with robotics.

 ## 💞️ Collaboration